On the magnetic field evolution of interplanetary coronal mass ejections from 0.07 to 5.4 au: Spacecraft observations

 The ICMECAT is an aggregate of catalogs published by \cite{nieves_chinchilla_2020} for Wind, \cite{jian2018} for STEREO-A/B, \cite{davies2021_juno, davies2022} for Juno, \cite{good2018} for Venus Express and MESSENGER, \cite{winslow2018} for MESSENGER and \cite{richardson2014identification} for Ulysses.
 In addition, we have added ICME events identified by ourselves for the missions STEREO-A, Wind, PSP, Solar Orbiter, BepiColombo and a few events for MAVEN, hence including altogether 11 different spacecraft missions in the ICMECAT.
 We note that we have also adjusted some event times originally taken from the existing STEREO-A and Wind mission catalogs.
 In total, 807 events (40.8\% of the catalog) were included in addition to existing catalog events or modified by our team.
 In Table~\ref{tab1:data} we summarize the catalog sources.

 When combining different catalogs, one needs to be careful with the criteria that were used to identify ICME events.
 While the catalogs that we use do not match perfectly in their criteria, all catalogs that we have used include magnetic obstacles (MOs, also known as magnetic ejecta).
 Shock arrivals, followed by sheath regions but lacking MOs, are not included in the ICMECAT, however, events with only MOs and no sheaths are included.
 All events were selected visually according to the criteria given below, namely for both the events given in the existing catalogs and those identified by ourselves.
-Automatic identification methods \citep[e.g.][]{camporeale2017, nguyen2019, ruedisser2022, nguyen2025_multiclass, ruedisser2025arcane} are now reaching a promising level, but for consistency, we stick to manual identification for the moment.
+Automatic identification methods \citep[e.g.][]{camporeale2017, nguyen2019, ruedisser2022, nguyen2025_multiclass, ruedisser2026arcane} are now reaching a promising level, but for consistency, we stick to manual identification for the moment.

 All MOs in the ICMEs are broadly characterized by a high total magnetic field strength and a smooth rotation of the magnetic field vector.
 If plasma data is present, we look for additional signatures such as declining speed profiles and possibly low proton temperature within the MO, which are signatures associated with expansion of the MO.
 Each event has three times assigned to it: (1) ICME start time, (2) MO start time, and (3) MO end time.
 For interacting ICMEs, we try to identify individual MOs as standalone events \citep[e.g. for the May 2024 ICMEs, see][]{weiler2025}.
+A summary of the identification criteria is given in Table~\ref{tab:criteria}.

 If no shock is present, in our catalog the ICME start time reflects the beginning of a significant density enhancement in front of the MO.
 If neither is present, the ICME start time is set equal to the MO start time.
 It is well known that different human observers often disagree on the exact times of the MO interval and the ICME start time (if no shock is present).
-Nevertheless, these uncertainties that are inherently present in these types of catalogs will have only little influence on the derivation of the global statistical results that we present here, although we note that distributions of general parameters at 1~au can be affected \citep[see][]{kay2025collection}.
+Nevertheless, these uncertainties that are inherently present in these types of catalogs will have only little influence on the derivation of the global statistical results that we present here, although we note that distributions of general parameters at 1~au can be affected \citep[see][]{kay2026collection}.